core-wg/oscore/draft-ietf-core-object-security.md

 * In step 2, the server generates R2 = S2 || HMAC(K_HMAC, S2) where S2 is a 4 byte random byte string, and the HMAC is truncated to 4 bytes.
 R2 or S2 need not be cached.

 * In step 4 instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the HMAC, and the process continues accordingly depending on verification success or failure.
 In case of success, the step of removing the cached value of R2 is replaced with generating a new K_HMAC for this security context.

+### Attack Considerations {#attack-cons}

+An on-path attacker may inject a message causing the endpoint to verify the message.
+A message crafted without access to the Master Secret will fail to verify.

+Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
+This causes the server to generate the second security context and send a response.
+But if the client did not expect a response it will be discarded.

+Replaying response #1 in response to some request other than request #1 will fail to verify, since response #1 is associated to request #1, through the dependencies of ID Contexts and the Partial IV of request #1 included in the external_aad of response #1.

+If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
+Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.